Lyn Fotball: Early success

-The Brynestad-period
+The Brynestad period

 Norwegian investor Atle Brynestad bought the club in 1999, in effect saving it from bankruptcy.
-In 2000, the team was promoted to the Premier League, after winning the First Division with an unprecedented number of points, and they retained their spot in the top flight the following year.
-In the 2002-season a strengthened Lyn took the lead early on and had gained a large advantage halfway through the season, but had to settle for a 3rd-place finish after a disastrous slump in form and the controversial appointment of new head coach, Hrvoje Braović.
+In 2000, the team was promoted to the top league, after winning the First Division with an unprecedented number of points, and they retained their spot in the top flight the following year.
+In the 2002 season, a strengthened Lyn took the lead early on and led the league by 7 points after 14 matches (just past the halfway mark), but completely collapsed in the second half of the season and ended on 3rd (9 points behind the winner) after a disastrous slump in form and the controversial appointment of new head coach, Hrvoje Braović.
 The misery, in part due to the constant hiring and firing of coaches, continued into the next year.
 Lyn struggled at the bottom of the table for most of the season but avoided relegation thanks to the efforts of team captain Tommy Berntsen, who took on the role as coach after Teitur Thordarson, the 5th coach in two years, had resigned.
 2004 was a recovery year for Lyn, ending the season in 6th place and reaching the Norwegian Cup final (lost to Brann).

 2005 was an eventful year for the club, both on and off the pitch.
 The club's youth program was beginning to bear fruits and with former international Henning Berg as the new head coach the club claimed 3rd spot in the league.
 Lyn defeated Rosenborg at Ullevaal for the first time since 1968 and repeated the feat in the away game.

 In April, the club's talented Nigerian midfielder Mikel John Obi signed a contract with Manchester United, and according to a statement by Lyn's managing director Morgan Andersen, it was the most expensive transfer in Norwegian football to date.
 The transfer has since been the source of a heated dispute, and Mikel instead joined Chelsea after a long period of time.
 FIFA released an announcement stating that Lyn had done everything correct in the process.
 The transfer is said to have cost Chelsea £16 million. £12 million of this to Manchester United and £4 million to Lyn.